-COMM 20 (C-ID COMM 130)

-Elements of Interpersonal Communication 54 hours lecture
+COMM 20 (C-ID COMM 130)3.0 unitsElements of Interpersonal Communication54 hours lecture

 Formerly SP 20.
 This course takes an experiential learning approach to understanding the process of communication at both the intrapersonal and interpersonal levels.
 Time will be devoted to the study of theories, practices and concepts within the field of communication studies including, but not limited to: exploring one's self-concept, the process of perception, language meaning and interpretation, types of nonverbal communication, listening styles and skills, conflict resolution strategies, and electronic and social mediated communication.
+Transferable to CSU